-There are two main axes that are in continuity with my previous and current research activity and a third one, more exploratory:
+There are two main axes that are in continuity with my previous and current research activity and a third one, more exploratory :

-- Epigenome assembly, folding and function (Fig. 6)
+- Epigenome assembly and folding : "living chromatin" and the nano-reactor hypothesis (Fig. 9)

-Question: Can we account for the differents epigenomic domains and of their spatial organisation observed in the various cell types and organsims?
+Question : Can we account for the differents epigenomic domains and of their spatial organisation observed in the various cell types and organisms?
 What controls boundaries between 1D & 3D domains?

-Based upon current in vivo and in vitro-derived experimental knowledges, we will introduce local molecular models (Fig. 3) to investigate the macromolecular structure and dynamics associated to the different types of chromatin.
+Based upon current in vivo and in vitro-derived experimental knowledges, we will introduce local molecular models (Fig. 8) to investigate the macromolecular structure and dynamics associated to the different types of chromatin.
 In a thermodynamical framework, as a function of relevant control parameters (i.e. chromatin regulators activity, architectural proteins availability, binding strength, interactions strength, effective temperature) we will compute the equilibrium distribution of chromatin states along genomes.
 For a given genomic domain, we will explore the parameter space to show conditions at which thermodynamically distinct chromatin states (heterochromatin/euchromatine/intermediate) can occur at equilibrium and thus delineate regions of monostability (i.e. where there is a single stable chromatin state) and regions of multistability (ie where different stable chromatin states can occur).

-Additionally, we will further investigate the coupling between epigenome assembly and the 3D organisation of chromatin.
-We will refine and extend the simple block copolymer model (see below) that we already developed; in particular, the idea is to introduce finer scale epigenomic variability as well as other constraints such as the ability of anchoring at the nuclear membrane and of long-range bridging (site-specific looping) between regulatory sites.
+Additionnaly, we will further investigate the coupling between epigenome assembly and the 3D organisation of chromatin.
+We will refine and extend the simple block copolymer model (see below) that we already developped; in particular, the idea is to introduce finer scale epigenomic variability as well as other constraints such as the ability of anchoring at the nuclear membrane and of long-range bridging (site-specific looping) between regulatory sites.
 Topological constraints (excluded volume) that are likely to control large-scale organisation of chromosomes will be treated more accurately.
 Using analytico-numerical mean-field approaches and efficient numerical simulations we will compute equilibrium phase diagrams.
 However this model states that the epigenome is "quenched".
-The main task of this project will be to relax this hypothesis and to develop a theoretical framework that couples the dynamics of epigenome assembly and its 3D organisation: the "living polymer" framework.
-The principle behind this, is that there is a self-reinforcing positive feedback loop between 1D and 3D organization which mainly relies, for example in the case of heterochromatin, on the oligomerization and self-recruitement ability of repressive complexes (21, 22, 23, 24): the 3D compartimentalization of chromatin might be a way of coordinating and reinforcing the functionnal output (repression, activation) of genomic regions by colocalization and mutualization of the same specific regulators (Fig 11).
+The main task of this project will be to relax this hypothesis and to develop a theoretical framework that couples the dynamics of epigenome assembly and its 3D organisation : the "living chromatin" framework.
+The principle behind this, is that there is a self-reinforcing positive feedback loop between 1D and 3D organization which mainly relies, for example in the case of heterochromatin, on the oligomerization and self-recruitement ability of repressive complexes (26, 27, 28, 29): the 3D compartimentalization of chromatin might be a way of coordinating and reinforcing the functionnal output (repression, activation) of genomic regions by colocalization and mutualization of the same specific regulators (Fig 11), ie by the self-assmebly of a "nano-reactor" (30, 31).
+Initiation (nucleation) for de novo activation/repression may be performed via the primary targeting of activating/silencing complexes to specific genomic sites mediated by DNA binding proteins (or by non-coding RNAs) which is then followed by the coupled self-assembly of the chromatin and structural state that further enhances activation/repression and perpetuates the active/repressive environment throughout cell division.
+This may correspond to a conversion from (i) a "hard-wired" targeting of regulators to few discrete recruitment and bridging genomic sites at the induction stage (in response to developmental or environmental cues), to (ii) a "soft-wired" targeting of regulators with weaker interactions but associated to a larger number of spatially concentrated secondary sites at the maintenance stage (no more or lower cues).
+In that context, the structural/functional nuclear compartments would correspond to the self-assembly of a robust nano-reactor where the biochemical reactions (DNA/chromatin binding of regula-